arcus/DART_Community_of_Practice_Wave1/Weekly_Emails/Email_Week_08.md

 ### **Week 08 Community of Practice Activities:**

-1. **Activity:** This week’s activity is to fill out the [mid-program survey](link/to/survey).
+1. **Activity:** This week’s activity is to fill out the 🔴[mid-program survey](link/to/survey)🔴.
 You can fill out the survey either before or after participating in this week’s discussion.

 2. **Social Warm-Up:** One method programmers use a lot, called "[rubber ducking](https://en.wikipedia.org/wiki/Rubber_duck_debugging)," involves explaining what they are trying to do in plain language to a colleague, or if a colleague is not available, an inanimate object like a rubber duck.
 What qualities (personality/catchphrase/outfit/etc) would you want your rubber duck to reflect back to you?